isomerpages/moe-greendalepri/_about-us/School Services.md

 <li><input id="accordion1" type="checkbox">
 <label for="accordion1">Student Care Centre (SCC)</label><div>
 <p><u>SCC@ Greendale Primary School by Singapore EduSmart Learning Hub</u>
-	<br><br>Greendale Primary School’s student care centre (SCC) started on 3 January 2012.
-With effect from 1 Jan 2023, the SCC will be operated by Singapore EduSmart Learning Hub ( EduSmart ).
-EduSmart is established in 2012, and serves more than 1,000 children across several Singapore schools.
+	<br><br>Greendale Primary School’s student care centre (SCC) started on 3 January 2012.&nbsp;With effect from 1 Jan 2023, the SCC will be operated by Singapore EduSmart Learning Hub ( EduSmart ).
+EduSmart is established in 2012, and serves more than 1,000 children across several Singapore schools.&nbsp;&nbsp;

-The SCC programme aims to provide an environment for children that caters to their developmental needs through a holistic mix of character development, enrichment and outdoor activities.
-There is also supervised study time to complement the school’s teaching.
+The SCC programme aims to provide an environment for children that caters to their developmental needs through a holistic mix of character development, enrichment and outdoor activities.&nbsp; There is also supervised study time to complement the school’s teaching.
 	<br><br>
 	<u>Monthly SCC fees</u>
 	<br><br>
-	The monthly SCC fees in 2023 is <b>$235</b>.
-1 month deposit and other miscellaneous fees will also be needed to be paid.   <br><br>
+	The monthly SCC fees in 2023 is&nbsp;<b>$235</b>.&nbsp; 1 month deposit and other miscellaneous fees will also be needed to be paid.&nbsp;  <br><br>
-We will assist eligible parents to apply for Student Care Financial Assistance, administered by Ministry of Social and Family Development (MSF).
+We will assist eligible parents to apply for Student Care Financial Assistance, administered by Ministry of Social and Family Development (MSF).&nbsp;
 <br><br>
-Please refer to the website for [SCFA eligibility criteria](https://www.msf.gov.sg/Comcare/Pages/ComCare-Student-Care-Subsidies.aspx)
+Please refer to the website for&nbsp;[SCFA eligibility criteria](https://www.msf.gov.sg/Comcare/Pages/ComCare-Student-Care-Subsidies.aspx)
 	<br><br>
 	<u>2023 P1 Registration of Interest for EduSmart SCC services</u>
-	<br><br>Due to limited capacity, interested 2023 P1 parents need to register their interest via the <a href="https://zfrmz.com/mQuMnl2rDhgfLWSqCDFK">2023 P1 Registration of Interest link</a> <b>by Friday, 4 November 2022.</b>
+	<br><br>Due to limited capacity, interested 2023 P1 parents need to register their interest via the&nbsp;<a href="https://zfrmz.com/mQuMnl2rDhgfLWSqCDFK">2023 P1 Registration of Interest link</a>&nbsp;<b>by Friday, 4 November 2022.</b>
-<br><br>We will inform all successful applications via email by <b>18 November 2022</b>.
-All successful applicants will need to complete their registration and payment by <b>end November 2022.</b>
+<br><br>We will inform all successful applications via email by&nbsp;<b>18 November 2022</b>.&nbsp; All successful applicants will need to complete their registration and payment by&nbsp;<b>end November 2022.</b>
 <br><br>
 	<u>Operating Hours (Monday to Friday)</u>
 	<br><br>
-	School Term: <b>After School to 7.00 p.m.</b><br>
+	School Term:&nbsp;<b>After School to 7.00 p.m.</b><br>
-	School Holidays: <b>7.30 a.m. to 7.00 p.m.</b><br><br>
+	School Holidays:&nbsp;<b>7.30 a.m. to 7.00 p.m.</b><br><br>
-	The student care centre is <b>closed</b> on Saturdays, Sundays and gazetted public holidays.
+	The student care centre is&nbsp;<b>closed</b>&nbsp;on Saturdays, Sundays and gazetted public holidays.
 	<br><br>
 We will provide more information on the centre’s closure days by end of the year to confirmed SCC students.
 <br><br>
 	<u>SCC Contact</u>
-<br><br>For assistance, please email us at <a href="mailto:greendale@singaporeedusmart.com.sg">greendale@singaporeedusmart.com.sg</a>
+<br><br>For assistance, please email us at&nbsp;<a href="mailto:greendale@singaporeedusmart.com.sg">greendale@singaporeedusmart.com.sg</a>
 </p>
 </div></li>